We all got through the summer and the first half of Fall without any major incidents.

 “Yeah?
 What’s up?”

 “Bolo’s bringing me to Panama,” he said.
 “Like, on a permanent basis.
 He has some real estate development projects that just got funded- gated communities and whatnot.
-And he needs me to be there to oversee the construction companies to make sure he doesn’t get robbed blind and completely fall off schedule.”
+And he needs me to be there to oversee the construction companies to make sure he Doesn’t get robbed blind and completely fall off schedule.”

 “Oh, word?”
 I asked quietly.
 “That’s dope.”